1fish2/BBQTimer/README.md

 2. It can play periodic reminder alarms (like count-down timers) while still counting up the elapsed time, however long it takes.

+It needs very few permissions.
+No network access.
+No ads.

 ## Status
 All features have been implemented.
-Next up is testing on various OS versions and screen sizes, and pushing a release to the Play store.
-See **TODO**, below.
+Next up is testing on various OS versions and screen sizes.
+See the **TODO** list, below.

-## Usage tips
+## Usage Tips
-* Put the BBQ Timer widget on the Android lock screen for quick access.
-(This requires Android 4.2 Jelly Bean or later.)
+* Put the BBQ Timer widget on the Android lock screen for quick access (if you have Android 4.2 Jelly Bean or later).
-* The BBQ Timer widget also works on the home screen, even in earlier versions of Android.
+* The BBQ Timer widget also works on the home screen (even in earlier versions of Android).
 * You can resize the home screen widget by long-pressing it, then dragging its resize handles.
   The initial size fits minutes and seconds (e.g. "18:12").
 Stretched wider, it can fit hours, minutes, and seconds (e.g. "1:15:09").
+This may vary with your screen size and font size settings.
 * Tap the stopwatch time display to cycle between Reset -> Running -> Paused -> Reset.

 ## How to Use Android Lock Screen Widgets
-* Android supports lock screen widgets in Android 4.2 Jelly Bean and later versions.
+* Android 4.2 Jelly Bean and later versions support lock screen widgets.
-* In Android 4.4 KitKat, you'll need to turn on Settings > Security > Enable Widgets.
+* In Android 4.4 KitKat, you must turn on Settings > Security > Enable Widgets to use that feature.
-* For how-to instructions, see [Getting started with lock screen widgets on Android Jelly Bean](http://howto.cnet.com/8301-11310_39-57549747-285/getting-started-with-lock-screen-widgets-on-android-jelly-bean/ "CNET How To") and [How to Add Lockscreen Widgets to Android 4.4 KitKat](http://www.gottabemobile.com/2013/11/11/add-lockscreen-widgets-android-4-4-kitkat-nexus-5/ "GottaBe Mobile").
+* For step-by-step instructions, see [Getting started with lock screen widgets on Android Jelly Bean](http://howto.cnet.com/8301-11310_39-57549747-285/getting-started-with-lock-screen-widgets-on-android-jelly-bean/ "CNET How To") and [How to Add Lockscreen Widgets to Android 4.4 KitKat](http://www.gottabemobile.com/2013/11/11/add-lockscreen-widgets-android-4-4-kitkat-nexus-5/ "GottaBe Mobile").
+* In short: To add a lock screen widget: wake the screen, then swipe rightwards until you see the "+" screen, tap the "+", unlock the phone, pick a widget, then (optionally) drag it further to the right.
-* You can rearrange your lock screen widgets by dragging them left and right.
+* To rearrange your lock screen widgets, long-press on one and drag it left or right.
-* Drag a widget to the rightmost position to see it as soon as you power on.
+* The rightmost widget appears as soon as you wake up the screen.
-* You can rearrange your lock screen widgets any time you want, e.g. move BBQ Timer to the right-most position when you're cooking, then move the Digital Clock widget to the right-most position until your next BBQ.
+* You can rearrange your lock screen widgets any time you want.
+Example: Move BBQ Timer to the rightmost position when you're cooking, then move the Digital Clock widget to the rightmost position until your next BBQ.
-* To add a lock screen widget: power on, then swipe to the right until you see the "+" screen, tap the "+", unlock the phone, pick a widget, then (optionally) drag it further to the right.

-## Build
+## Building from Source Code
 Using [Android Studio](http://developer.android.com/sdk/installing/studio.html) (an awesome tool!).

 ## TODO